dzvezdanovic/DiffService/README.md

 We welcome contributions from the community!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue on GitHub.

 ##Contact
-For any inquiries or support, please contact us at dzvezdanovic@outlook.com.
+For any inquiries or support, please contact me at dzvezdanovic@outlook.com.

 Thank you for reading this!